 Numerical simulations show that the gravitational waveforms of magnetized and unmagnetized NS binaries could be well distinguished as long as the NS magnetic field is strong enough \citep{2009MNRAS.399L.164G}.
-In the future, multi-messenger detections of GRB 211211A-like events could help to diagnose their progenitor system and thus justify our model.
-Nevertheless, it is worth to note that GRB 211211A-like events could disguise as a typical LGRBs, once their EE are too weak to be recognized.
-In the future, LGRBs with $T_{90}<\sim$10 s, especially those with clear signatures of merger origin (e.g., small spectral lag, large host galaxy offset, KN association etc.), should also be carefully studied, which might be help to the estimation of the event rate of merging events involving high magnetic field NSs.
+In the future, multimessenger detections of GRB 211211A-like events could help to diagnose their progenitor system and thus justify our model.
+Nevertheless, it is worth noting that GRB 211211A-like events could be disguised as a typical LGRBs, once their EEs are too weak to be recognized.
+LGRBs with $T_{90}\gtrsim$10 s, especially those with clear signatures of merger origin (e.g., small spectral lag, large host galaxy offset, KN association, etc.), should also be carefully studied, which might be help in the estimation of the event rate of merging events involving high-magnetic-field NSs.